duxsco/gentoo-installation/README.md

 ### Non-root user

 Create a non-root user and set a password you can use with English keyboard layout for now.
 The keyboard layout will be changed in a later section after reboot.
-Create your `authorized_keys` if needed!

 ```bash
 useradd -m -G wheel -s /bin/bash david && \